dapr/community/community-manager-onboarding-2.md

 ### Twitter

-The [Dapr Twitter](https://twitter.com/daprdev) account is used for:
+The [Dapr Twitter](https://twitter.com/daprdev) account is used for posting important updates and reposting relevant tweets from the community.
+See the list of [community manager responsibilities](COMMUNITY-MANAGER.md#responsibilities).

-- Asking the community for community call topics.
-- Announcing community calls (one day before and one hour before the call).
-- Announcing that the recording of the community call is available on YouTube.
-- Announcing new Dapr releases.
-- Announcing new Dapr blog posts or CNCF case studies.
-- Reposting relevant Dapr tweets from the community.

 The Dapr Twitter credentials can be found in the Dapr 1Password account.